-x.
-After conducting its deliberations, CAPT COP reports its recommendations to the President, the Dean of the Faculty/Vice President for Academic Affairs, and the Associate Dean of the Faculty (faculty affairs).
+- After conducting its deliberations, CAPT COP reports its recommendations to the X. President, the Dean of the Faculty/Vice President for Academic Affairs, and the Associate Dean of the Faculty (faculty affairs).
 The Dean of the Faculty/Vice President for Academic Affairs then consults with the Associate Dean of the Faculty (faculty affairs).
-In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and CAPT-COP, the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty (faculty affairs) meet with CAPT COP to offer detailed and compelling reasons for such disagreement.
-The Dean of the Faculty/Vice President for Academic and notifies CAPT COP of the recommendation.
+In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and CAPT-COP, the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty (faculty affairs) meet with CAPT COP to offer detailed and compelling reasons for such disagreement.
+The Dean of the Faculty/Vice President for Academic Affairs then makes a recommendation to the President, and notifies CAPT COP of the recommendation.
 In the rare instance in which the President does not concur with the recommendations of CAPT COP, the President meets with CAPT COP to offer detailed and compelling reasons for such disagreement.
-Finally, the President's recommendations are reported to the Academic Affairs Committee (AAC) of the Board of Trustees, and CAPT COP informs the AAC of the recommendations it made to the President.
+Finally, the President's recommendations are reported to the Academic Affairs Committee (AAC) of the Board of Trustees, and CAPT COP informs the AAC of the recommendations it made to the President. - xi.

-xi.
 In the event that CAPT COP forwards a negative recommendation to the Dean of the Faculty/Vice President for Academic Affairs in a promotion case, CAPT COP will also notify the Associate Dean of the Faculty (faculty affairs) of the reasons for the recommendation.
 The Associate Dean of the Faculty (faculty affairs) will present the reasons for a negative recommendation to the candidate.
 In the event that the Dean of the Faculty/Vice President for Academic Affairs or the President forward a negative recommendation, the Associate Dean of the Faculty (faculty affairs) and CAPT COP will be notified of the reasons for the recommendation.
 The Dean of the Faculty/Vice President for Academic Affairs will present the reasons for a negative recommendation to the candidate.